Day and Night: Habitability of Tidally Locked Planets with Sporadic Rotation: Acknowledgements

 \section{Acknowledgements}

 The authors thank Nicolas Cowan for useful conversations on exoplanet climates.
+We also thank the anonymous reviewer for their feedback that improved our paper.
 Computer support was provided by UNLV’s National Supercomputing Center.
 CJS and JHS acknowledge support from the NSF grant AST-1910955.
 This material is based upon work supported by the National Aeronautics and Space Administration under the Nevada Space Grant Consortium Grant No. 13584.